ashutoshmjain/gita/src/thought.md

 ---

-[^three]: Three-way complementarity ...
-- The third represents continuum.
-One is Unity.
-Two is duality.
-The third captures all other possibilities of a wave function.
-Duality carries information.
-Three represents physical manifestation.
-In particle physics, it takes three quarks to manifest all the subatomic particles with physical mass - spin half particles.
-Such manifested particles have a mirror image locked in.
-- Sanskrit was the first language that captured the idea of third person.
+[^three]: Three-way complementarity - a trifecta leads to physical manifestation.
+The third represents a unique possibility.
+One is Unity - truth.
+Two is duality - information.
+The third represents all other possibilities of a wave function.
+When third dimension is frozen, we perceive the artifact as physically manifested.
+In Quantum Chromo-dynamics, a branch of particle physics, it takes three color charges - Red, Blue and Greed -  to manifest all the subatomic particles.  `Krishna` in `Bhagvad Gita` , described the physical entities (`Bhoota`) and even the conscious experience of intelligence are `Trigunatmak` - based on three qualities - `Sattva, Rajsa and Tamsa`.
+Sanskrit was the first language that captured the idea of third person.
 Me, you and rest all.
-- `Krishna` described in `Bhagvad Gita1` that the physical world (`Bhoota`) and even the conscious experience of intelligence are `Trigunatmak` - based on three qualities.
-He explained in detail the three facets of Intelligence (`Buddhi`), Intent (`Vritti`), Opinion (`Dhriti`), Hard work (`Tapa`), Giving (`Daan`) and even food (`Ahara`).
-- Out of infinite possibilities represented by "third" only one is needed to create a three-dimensional manifestation.
-Higher dimensions may exist only in conscious realm - not in physical.
+- "C" programming language and modern keyboards[^c] came into shape alongside Unix - a three-way complementarity.
+A tech-trifecta - new programming language, new input tools and a new scope - a portable operating system [POSIX](https://itsfoss.com/posix/)
+- Legacy operating systems were tied at the hip with hardware - made for each other.
+The idea of a portable operating system was beyond imagination.
+Despite industry-wide attempts to box Unix into one hardware, Unix-like systems run on widest variety of architectures - from mainframes to smartphones.
+Birth of a self-contained digital layer.
+A user was assured of same set of utilities no matter what underlying physical circuitry.
+First separation of digital layer over physical - like an onion!
+- Unix fragmented itself to jailbreak the underlying hardware - just as `text` liberated the thought from speech artists.
+One could understand a narrative without ever physically meeting the thinker.
+Thought found its own body in a book.

 ----